satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 Before you jump into cached SSR pages on your production environment, keep in mind:

 - SSR functionality is quite new in Gatsby and may not be as mature as in other frameworks.
-- Same goes for Gatsby Cloud.
-I's quite new and doesn't feel fully ready for production just yet.
+- The same goes for Gatsby Cloud.
+It's quite new and doesn't feel fully ready for production just yet.
 E.g. during testing - even with this simplified setup - we encountered a general server error with no feedback for the cause (like server logs).
 The support of Gatsby is very helpful though.
-In doubt you should contact them.
+In doubt, you should contact them.
 - SSR officially only works with Gatsby Cloud for now.
 You cannot host it somewhere else.
 There are third-party plugins  though for [Fastify](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify) (self-hosting) or [Netlify](https://github.com/netlify/netlify-plugin-gatsby) (SAAS).